Doc Holliday: Legacy

 Doc Holliday is one of the most recognizable figures in the American Old West, but he is most remembered for his friendship with Wyatt Earp and his role in the Gunfight at the O.K.
 Corral.
 Holliday's friendship with the lawman has been a staple of popular sidekicks in American Western culture, and Holliday himself became a stereotypical image of a deputy and a loyal companion in modern times.
-He is typically portrayed in films as being loyal to his friend Wyatt, whom he sticks with during the duo's greatest conflicts, such as the Gunfight at the OK Corral and Earp's vendetta, even with the ensuing violence and hardships that they both endured.
+He is typically portrayed in films as being loyal to his friend Wyatt, with whom he sticks during the duo's greatest conflicts, such as the Gunfight at the OK Corral and Earp's vendetta, even with the ensuing violence and hardships that they both endured.
 Together with Wyatt Earp, Doc Holliday has become a modern symbol of loyalty, brotherhood and friendship.

 The home of Doc Holliday’s uncle is marked with a historical marker located in Fayetteville, Georgia.

 A life-sized statue of Holliday and Earp by sculptor Dan Bates was dedicated by the Southern Arizona Transportation Museum at the restored Historic Railroad Depot in Tucson, Arizona, on March 20, 2005, the 122nd anniversary of the killing of Frank Stilwell by Wyatt Earp.
 The statue stands at the approximate site of the shooting on the train platform.

 "Doc Holliday Days" are held yearly in Holliday's birthplace of Griffin, Georgia.
-Valdosta, Georgia held a Doc Holliday look-alike contest in January 2010, to coincide with its sesquicentennial celebration.
+Valdosta, Georgia, held a Doc Holliday look-alike contest in January 2010, to coincide with its sesquicentennial celebration.

-Tombstone, Arizona also holds an annual Doc Holli-Days, which started in 2017 and celebrates the gunfighter-dentist on the 2nd weekend of August each year.
+Tombstone, Arizona, also holds an annual Doc Holli-Days, which started in 2017 and celebrates the gunfighter-dentist on the 2nd weekend of August each year.
 Events include gunfights, a parade, and a Doc Holliday look-alike contest.
 Val Kilmer, who played Doc in 1993's Tombstone, was the grand marshal in 2017 and Dennis Quaid, who played Doc in 1994's Wyatt Earp, was the grand marshal in 2018.